Skip to content

 1. Click Settings in the right panel and open Interactive sample.

-2. Enter the number of rows (under 10000) you want to include in the live sample and click Resample.
+3. Specify the Number of rows to be retrieved from the source data.
+Enter the number of rows (under 10000) you want to include in the live sample and click Resample.
 The live sample updates to display the specified number of rows.

 Analyze the live sample

 During data wrangling, DataRobot performs exploratory data analysis on the live sample, generating table- and column-level summary statistics and visualizations that help you profile the dataset and recognize data quality issues as you apply operations.
-For more information on interacting with the live sample, see the section on Exploratory Data Insights.
+For more information on interacting with the live sample, see the section on exploratory data insights.

 Speed up live sample